-Ensuring you get enough nutrients – through subtle dietary changes and/or use of supplements – can contribute to improved wellbeing.
+Ensuring you get enough nutrients, whether it’s through making changes to your diet and/or through the use of supplements, can contribute to improved wellbeing.

-The impact of moderate physical activity each day is invaluable to health and wellbeing at any age.
+The impact of physical activity each day is invaluable to health and wellbeing at any age.

 If you have any concerns about your weight or the weight of a loved one, please speak to your healthcare professional.